jon-chun/jon-chun/README.md

 * **1992-99**: The <a href="https://www.kenyon.edu/academics/departments-and-majors/integrated-program-in-humane-studies/">*Integrated Program for Humane Studies*</a> (IPHS, the oldest interdisciplinary program at Kenyon) established a computer lab in Timberlake House for DH scholarship under Director Michael Brint
 * **2001 Aug**: Katherine Elkins joins Kenyon and begins mentoring traditional Digital Humanities projects (e.g. critiques of techology, websites, media, etc) in the IPHS program
 * **2003 May**: Resign as Director of Development for Clientless VPNs at Symantec and relocate from Silicon Valley
-* **2005 Mar**: I propose new humanity-centered AI Digital Humanities curriculum first in conjunction with a multi-million <a href="https://philanthropynewsdigest.org/news/morgan-kauffman-foundations-launch-liberal-arts-entrepreneurship-initiative">Ewing Marion Kauffman Foundation</a> grant
+* **2005 Mar**: Propose new humanity-centered AI Digital Humanities curriculum in conjunction with a multi-million <a href="https://philanthropynewsdigest.org/news/morgan-kauffman-foundations-launch-liberal-arts-entrepreneurship-initiative">Ewing Marion Kauffman Foundation</a> grant
 * **2015 Aug**: I formulate detailed interdisciplinary AI Digital Humanities curriculum after years of research and training
 * **2017 Mar**: Lead DH Kenyon Team at the <a href="https://hackoh5.ohio5.org/">HackOH5</a> Hackathon to explore challenges and opportunities in implementing computational Digital Humanities and effecting collaboration across disciplines
 * **2017 Aug**: Kenyon supports first <a href="https://digital.kenyon.edu/dh_iphs_prog/">'*Programming Humanity*'</a> course co-taught with a Literary Scholar of Proust